Revealing Riversleigh

 Featuring diverse prehistoric mammal fossils and artist reconstructions alongside photographs and videos documenting palaeontological fieldwork, lab processes, and modern conservation efforts, Revealing Riversleigh demonstrates how the past can help us understand the present in order to better protect the future.

-Header image: Boodjamulla National Park, Riversleigh Fossil Field D Site.
+Header image: Boodjamulla National Park, Riversleigh Fossil Field, Riversleigh, Queensland.
+7 August 2010.
 Photograph by Ian Beattie.

 Accessibility: UNSW Main Library is wheelchair accessible.
-Large-text booklets, braille exhibition guides, and an audio-described guide will be available.
+Large-text booklets, a braille exhibition guide, and an audio-described guide will be available.
+Displays and explanatory texts will be able to be seen and read from a seated position.
+Videos will be captioned.